vdelri0/github-users/README.md

 This app shows information about github users.
 Also, this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started
-You can run the project by using the following command:
+You can start the project by using the following command:

 ### `docker-compose up`